-Prior to her appointment at Peabody, Hoover had a career as a performer, teacher of singing, and music journalist.
-Her writing has been published by the Washington Post, Baltimore Sun, Grove Dictionary of American Music, and Chamber Music magazine.
+Prior to her appointment at Peabody, Hoover was a performer, teacher of singing, and music journalist.
 From 2012 to 2015, she founded and directed the Oyster Bay Music Festival in Oyster Bay, NY, a grassroots experiment in community music that deconstructed the concert stage and broke down the boundaries between audience and performers.
+As a vocal pedagogue, she developed workshops on vocal health and technique for the Voice Foundation, National Association of Teachers of Singing, Royal School of Church Music, and Washington National Opera, among others.
+Hoover is a graduate of Yale University and earned a Doctor of Musical Arts in Vocal Performance from Peabody.
+She received additional training in voice science and holds certificates in Arts in Medicine and Performing Arts Medicine.

 Music as Care: Artistry in the Hospital Environment